-On January 10, 2023, the Board of Directors of Hydro One announced the appointment of David Lebeter as President and Chief Executive Officer effective February 1, 2023.
-On February 1, 2023, Mr. Sheffield stepped down from his role as Interim President and Chief Executive Officer, however continues in his role as a director of Hydro One, but will not stand for re-election at the Company's upcoming Annual General Meeting.
+On January 10, 2023, Hydro One announced that the Board of Directors had approved the appointment of David Lebeter as President and Chief Executive Officer effective February 1, 2023.
+On February 1, 2023, Bill Sheffield stepped down from his role as Interim President and Chief Executive Officer, he continued in his role as a director of Hydro One until the Annual General Meeting on June 2, 2023 where he did not stand for re-election.